 The absolute best recipe for easy fried green tomatoes!
 Plus, tips on where to buy green tomatoes and the perfect batter for a perfectly crunchy coating!

-Actually, to tell you the truth, up until we had our own garden, I kind of thought green tomatoes were their own plant species.
-Come to find out, they’re just the same as red tomatoes…they just haven’t quite ripened yet.
+Many assume green tomatoes are their own plant species, but they're actually just the same as red tomatoes...only they haven't quite ripened yet.
 This is why they are tart, firm, and absolutely perfect for frying.

 WHERE TO BUY FRIED GREEN TOMATOES